MoneyTrackerSKF/MoneyCount/README.md

-# Money-Tracker in React & Redux + Django
+# Money-Count in React & Redux + Django

 ```
 Money-Tracker, with a frontend built in React & Redux and a backend built in Django API.